DavidAnson/markdownlint-cli2/README.md

 - The format of this file is a [YAML][yaml] object with the structure described above for `.markdownlint-cli2.jsonc`.
 - Other details are the same as for `.markdownlint-cli2.jsonc` described above.
-- If a `.markdownlint-cli2.jsonc` file is present in the same directory, it takes precedence.
 - For example: [`.markdownlint-cli2.yaml`][markdownlint-cli2-yaml] with all
   properties set